This is for the most part the translation into English of an article I wrote in Italian about Whitney Dafoe, several months ago.

 But where is the block in Whitney’s cellular energy generator?
 If glycolysis operates at 50% and if it is the glycolysis that fuels mitochondria, the answer seems simple: the block is in the cytoplasm, i.e. in glycolysis itself, outside the mitochondria.
 This interpretation of the data is consistent with what shown by Christopher Armstrong and his colleagues of the University of Melbourne, in 2015.
 The research team was indeed able to highlight a block of glycolysis, analyzing the normal panel of the organic acids in the blood and in the urine of 34 patients with ME/CFS (Armstrong CW et al. 2015).
 The hypothesis of a block of glycolysis is also compatible with the recent European work on ME patients from Pisa (Italy), in which an over-expression of two fundamental mitochondrial enzymes has been demonstrated (see this post).
 In fact, if the mitochondria were subjected to shortness of fuel, it would be logical to think that the number of their enzymes would increase, in order to extract every possible joule from the available substrate.

 Hypometabolism as an adaptation

 Whitney’s metabolism reveals an overall halving of the power delivered by the power generators of his cells.
-Apparently the defect is in the initial part of glucose metabolism, outside the mitochondria, and of course it is reflected on mitochondrial metabolism, which is depressed.
+Apparently, the defect is in the initial part of glucose metabolism, outside the mitochondria, and of course, it is reflected on mitochondrial metabolism, which is depressed.
 However other interpretations of these data are possible, such as the one proposed by Naviaux and colleagues, of an overall depression of the energy system as an evolutionarily conserved response to external threats (real or perceived).
-In addition, although a reduction in energy of 50% would seem to explain the symptoms, you can not say that this reduction is the cause of the disease, rather than one of its many consequences.
+In addition, although a reduction in energy of 50% would seem to explain the symptoms, it is not possible to say, at present, whether this reduction is the cause of the disease, rather than just one of its many consequences.